 - And other important topics

-Co-hosts include Dr. Glenda Glover, Tennessee State University; Dr. Robbie Melton, HBCU C2; Dr. Reggie Smith, III, Executive Director/CEO, United States Distance Learning Association; Dr. Kim Cliett Long, Board and External Affairs Committee Member, Online Learning Consortium; and, Mrs. Virginia Harris, National President, National Coalition of 100 Black Women.
+Co-hosts include Dr. Glenda Glover, Tennessee State University; Dr. Robbie Melton, HBCU C2; Dr. Reggie Smith, III, United States Distance Learning Association; Dr. Kim Cliett Long, Board and External Affairs Committee Member, Online Learning Consortium; and, Mrs. Virginia Harris, National President, National Coalition of 100 Black Women.

 Event sponsors include: Denny’s, Inc., Hewlett Foundation, vitalink, Bethune Cookman College, HBCUgrow, Military Learners Now, DunnLLC, Lowcountry Rice Culture Project, Jonathan Green Living Collection, National Coalition of 100 Black Women, International African American Museum, Online Learning Consortium, and United States Distance Learning Association.